 This is a problem that affects all aquatic life, not just mankind.
 Packaging of food has a number of other negative effects on the environment, such as on our air and soil.
 While unpackaged food may be difficult to come by, there are options for packaging that is less hazardous to animals, people, and the environment.

 Food Packaging Roles and Materials:

-The design and construction of a food product’s package has a big impact on its shelf life.
+The design and construction of a food product’s package have a big impact on its shelf life.
 Product quality and freshness are preserved during distribution and storage when the correct packaging materials and technologies are used.
-Glass, metals (aluminum, foils and laminates, tinplate, and tin-free steel), paper and paperboards, and polymers have all been used in food packaging in the past.
+Glass, metals (aluminium, foils and laminates, tinplate, and tin-free steel), paper and cardboards, and polymers have all been used in food packaging in the past.
 To take advantage of each material’s functional or aesthetic features, today’s food containers frequently blend various materials.